 For me, the Marche aux Puce (literally translates as Market of the Flea) was the best bit.
 Held on Sunday, they closed a small village street that leads off the main square.
 Stalls were set up outside homes and locals sold their unwanted possessions.
 There were clothes, dishes, jewellery, and lots of conversation.
 It was a good chance to catch up on gossip with neighbours as well as enjoy a chat with visitors from all over.
 I could hear the odd bit of English dotted amongst the French.

-If you would like a further taste of French Life, enjoy a read of our French Findings.
+If you would like a further taste of French Life, enjoy a read of my French Findings.

 If you are a francophile at heart and love anything French, here is a taste of some things you will find in My Shop.
 And if you enjoy my insights or musings, please consider nourishing my writings by joining me on Patreon.

 Simply click on an image to see more…